Holy Ground (Taylor Swift song): Critical reception

-In reviews of Red, "Holy Ground" received critical acclaim, with many music critics picking it as an album highlight.
+In reviews of Red, "Holy Ground" received critical acclaim, and many music critics picked it as an album highlight.
 According to Perone, "Holy Ground" is a Red track that deserves the attention of casual listeners who are not fans of Swift.
-Perone praised the lyrical maturity and found the upbeat production, though at odds with the sentimental lyrics, "somehow works" because of the pop hook.
+He praised the lyrical maturity and found the upbeat production, though at odds with the sentimental lyrics, "somehow works" because of the pop hook.
 Chris Willman of The Hollywood Reporter cited "Holy Ground" as one of the album's finest tracks, and remarked that the "driving drum and rhythm guitar ... grab your attention from [the] first verse to [the] last".
-In Idolators review of Red, Sam Lansky called it the "most startling" track, highlighting the strong lyricism and dynamic production.
+In Idolators review of Red, Sam Lansky called it the "most startling" track; he highlighted the strong lyricism and dynamic production.
 Jonathan Keefe of Slant Magazine selected "Holy Ground" as one of Red's tracks that experiment beyond Swift's country-pop comfort zone, where "the production is creative and contemporary in ways that are in service to Swift's songwriting".

 The Spectrum commended the "anthemic", rock-influenced production: "Plenty of bands try it, but it takes a 20-something former country-pop star [Swift] to pull it off."
 The New Zealand Herald's Scott Kara picked it as one of the strongest Red tracks: "These songs prove she's a strong enough songwriter to play it straight, while still being ambitious."
-Paste, picking it as one of the standouts on Red, described it as "hurried, yet precise, and rocking the hell out".
-Reviewing Red (Taylor's Version), Olivia Horn from Pitchfork selected it as one of Swift's "great masterpieces" in her career.
-Spanos included it among the 10 best album cuts from Swift's discography, and Sheffield in 2021 placed it among the 20 best songs out of Swift's 206-song catalog: "Nobody does zero-to-60 emotional peel outs like our girl."
-Today journalist Francesca Gariano ranked it second on a list of the top 10 songs by Swift of the 2010s decade, behind "All Too Well", another Red track.
+Paste picked "Holy Ground" as one of the standouts on the album and described it as "hurried, yet precise, and rocking the hell out".
+Reviewing Red (Taylor's Version), Olivia Horn from Pitchfork selected the song as one of Swift's "great masterpieces" in her career.
+Spanos included "Holy Ground" among the 10 best album cuts from Swift's discography, and Sheffield in 2021 placed it among the 20 best songs out of Swift's 237-song catalog: "Nobody does zero-to-60 emotional peel outs like our girl."
+Today journalist Francesca Gariano ranked "Holy Ground" second on a list of the top 10 songs by Swift of the 2010s decade, behind "All Too Well", another Red track.

-On a less positive side, Mesfin Fekadu from the Associated Press deemed it average, and Bernard Perusse from the Edmonton Journal considered it an album filler.
+On a less positive side, Mesfin Fekadu from the Associated Press deemed the song average, and Bernard Perusse from the Edmonton Journal considered it an album filler.